 How do I find the zone my industrial site is located in?

-The City Plan interactive mapping tool allows you to view your industrial site on a map to see the zones, precincts, overlays and neighbourhood plans that apply to your site.
-The maps are colour and number coded to help you clearly identify the relevant zones and precincts within an area.
+The City Plan online mapping tool allows you to view your industrial site on a map to see the zones, precincts, overlays and neighbourhood plans that apply to your site.

 Industry zones and zone precincts